Saleh-Alibrahim/MovieHub/README.md

 # Authentication

-### You need to register to add movie to the list and to been admin to be able to delete movie from the list .
+### You need to register to the appliction to add movie to the list and to be admin to be able to delete movie from the list .

 This project use auth0 to use this project you need to have the same setup